-- Nasogastric – restores nutrients through a tube passing through the nose and to the stomach
+- Nasogastric – restores nutrients through a tube passing through the nose and into the stomach

-- Percutaneous endoscopic gastrostomy – restores nutrients through a tube passing through the abdomen and to the stomach; requires a surgical procedure
+- Percutaneous endoscopic gastrostomy – restores nutrients through a tube passing through the abdomen and into the stomach; requires a surgical procedure

 - Medications – metoclopramide, antihistamines, and antireflux medications*

 - Bed Rest –This may provide comfort, but be cautious and aware of the effects of muscle and weight loss due to too much bed rest.